visual-assault/visual-assault.github.io/raspec-impreza.md

 * 2011-2014 Subaru WRX STI (Sedan)
 * 2015+ Subaru WRX or STI

+The car is currently garaged in Somerville, Massachusetts, USA.

+Domestic and international shipping can be arranged.

+## Contact

-Contact me at
+Email me at
 [raspec@visual-assault.org](mailto:raspec@visual-assault.org?subject=RASpec Sale Inquiry)
-to schedule a viewing or ask questions.
+to make and offer, schedule a viewing or to ask questions.

 Serious buyers only, please.

 ## Chassis